Light Hardwood Floors or Dark Hardwood Floors? Which is Best?

 Designers suggest laying them down and checking back during different times of the day to visualize how they might look under various lighting conditions.
-It's the best way to choose which color floor is the right one for you.
+It's the best way to choose which color hardwood floor is the right one for you.

 Are Light Wood Floors in Style?

-The truth is that light wood floors will never go out of style.
+The truth is that light hardwood floors will never go out of style.
 However, some shades are more popular than others.
 One reason is that they are neutral, offering decorators more options when finishing a room.

 Blonde, honey-colored, and natural wood are light but tend to have a more yellow color, limiting some design choices.

-Another trending color or style is high variation wood floors.
-This type of floor uses the same tree species, but the wood comes from different parts, so there is a mix of light and dark boards.
+Another trending color or style is high variation hardwood floors.
+This type of hardwood floor uses the same tree species, but the wood comes from different parts, so there is a mix of light and dark boards.
 High variation wood floors offer more design options and create a unique, casual look.

 Light Oak Flooring Is Stainable and Sustainable.

-Oak flooring is a sustainable flooring material.
+Oak hardwood flooring is a sustainable hardwood flooring material.
 It lends itself to every type of finish, from bleaching to charcoal stain.
 The grain still shows through the darkest colors, giving any room a look of quality and elegance.

-Are Gray Wood Floors Trendy?
+Are Gray Hardwood Floors Trendy?